 It is not the case that if you don’t use a 100% natural fabric, that it will irritate your baby – not at all – but especially if your little cherub has sensitive skin natural fabrics are the best for the very early, immobile days.

 More Things to Think About

 - Soft Fashion Jersey: Although this is a man-made fabric, it has amazing qualities that hit all of our other requirements.
-Super-soft (so much so that it’s in the name) and amazingly stretchy, this textile acts a second skin – perfect for making sure that free movement is granted without baby being nude.
-Offering ultimate comfort, this is a breathable, durable, easy care fabric.
+Super-soft (so much so that it’s in the name) and amazingly stretchy, this textile acts a second skin – perfect for making sure that free movement is granted without your baby being nude.
+Offering ultimate comfort, this is a breathable, durable, easy-care fabric.

-Baby clothes need to be hard-wearing, there is just no two ways about that.
-Infants can go through two, three, sometimes four outfits a day, and each of those are going to need washing – frequently.
+Baby clothes need to be hard-wearing, there are just no two ways about that.
+Infants can go through two, three, sometimes four outfits a day, and each of those is going to need washing – frequently.
 Either that or the little one in question will need a walk-in-wardrobe bigger than their nursery.
-The fabric you choose also has a lot to withstand: Wear and tear from playtime, rubbed knees from crawling, a worn bum from all the sitting down abruptly (as well as, lets face it, the inevitable bum shuffle that comes before the crawl) and so much more.
+The fabric you choose also has a lot to withstand: Wear and tear from playtime, rubbed knees from crawling, a worn bum from all the sitting down abruptly (as well as, let’s face it, the inevitable bum shuffle that comes before the crawl) and so much more.

 You will want your baby clothes to be easy care.
 With so many trips through the washing machine (and potentially tumble dryer too) you don’t want to have to worry about which things need to be on a delicate wash and which are going to be so creased that they will need ironing before they can be worn.
 Man-made fabrics tend to be easier to care for, but we have already established that natural ones are much better for delicate skin.